dslavulj/Address_book_generator/README.md

 XML/JSON adress book generator made in PHP.
 Croatian language.

-Project made for a subject XML Programiranje in college Zagreb University of Applied Sciences.
+Project made for a subject XML Programiranje at Zagreb University of Applied Sciences.
 2019.